violetprotocol/mauve-periphery/README.md

 For the lower level core contracts, see the [mauve-core](https://github.com/violetprotocol/mauve-core) repository.

-## Bug bounty

-This repository is subject to the Mauve bug bounty program, per the terms defined [here](./bug-bounty.md).

 ## Local deployment

 In order to deploy this code to a local testnet, you should install the npm package